pavlog/Marlin/README.md

   - added M452 - xyz home pos
   - added M98 - reports hysteresis (available only if DEFAULT_HYSTERESIS_MM defined)
   - added M99 - sets hysteresis (available only if DEFAULT_HYSTERESIS_MM defined)
+  - added M210 - Set the feedrates used for homing to the values specified in mm per minute.

 About FIVE_BAR or SCARA_TYPE 2